study-ORCATech-cloud/docker-labs/Compose/LAB01-ServiceCommunication/README.md

 ### Container Exits Immediately
 - Check for errors in the application code
 - Verify the `CMD` or `ENTRYPOINT` in the Dockerfile
-- Inspect logs with `docker compose logs service1`
+- Inspect logs with `docker-compose logs service1`